kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/105-ux-best-practices/positive-intuitive-reaction/102-deploy-strong-subject-authority.md

-# Deploy strong subject authority
+# Deploy Strong Authority on Subject